orionrobots/orionrobots.github.io/wiki/leonardo_da_vincis_robot.md

 It was in the mould of a human scale armoured knight.
 Its shell was an authentic German-Italian armour from the late 15th century.

 It is theorised that he may have had inspiration from Greek texts.
-Al Jazari an earlier Arabic inventor, had similar intentions.
+Al-Jazari an earlier Arabic inventor, had similar intentions.

 * [Leonaardo's robot on wikipedia](https://en.wikipedia.org/wiki/Leonardo%27s_robot)
 * [He may also have made a mechanical Lion](https://www.edgeofyesterday.com/time-travelers/reconstruction-of-mechanical-lion)